red-moonx/ai-dev-tools/module01_coding_assistants/module01_homework.md

 - Run migrations
 - Create a makefile

-<span style="color: #F28B82"> After defining models in Django, the next step is to run migrations so the database structure matches the Python code.
+> **Note:** After defining models in Django, the next step is to run migrations so the database structure matches the Python code.
 The makemigrations command generates instructions based on the models, and migrate applies those instructions to create the actual database tables.
-After, the next step will be adding the model to the admin site so we can create and edit TODOs through Django’s built-in admin interface.</span>
+After, the next step will be adding the model to the admin site so we can create and edit TODOs through Django's built-in admin interface.

 ## Question 4.
 TODO Logic